+6281329090700 [email protected]

 DAY 2:MONI - KELIMUTU VOLCANO - BAJAWA ▼

-On the way to Bajawa we will stop in the capital of Flores, an immense bay open to the Indian Ocean, the city of Ende.
-There where we will have lunch, visit the market, etc. On the outskirts of Ende, we will stop to see a cove, called the Blue Stones Beach (although the stones found in the area are actually green).
-Where we will see dozens of workers, collecting stones and classifying them to later be exported, due to the beauty they represent for gardens in Hong Kong and Singapore.
+On the way to Bajawa, it will take about 6 hours drive, we will stop in the political capital of Flores, an immense bay open to the Indian Ocean, the city of Ende, where you will have lunch, visit the Market, etc. On the outskirts of Ende, we will make a stop to see a cove, called the beach of the blue stones (although the stones are really green?)
+Where you will see dozens of workers, collecting stones and classifying them, and then be exported, due to the beauty they represent for gardens in Hong Kong and Singapore.

 Meals: Breakfast – Lunch – Dinner